 Suggestions for improving this Policy

-This Policy will be amended from time to time.
-Notification of changes or any amendments will be made through our publications and the updated version will be posted on AIRAH website.
+This Policy will be amended from time to time and the updated version will be posted on AIRAH website.

 Suggestions for improving this Policy are welcome.
 Please contact us on (03) 8623 3000.